Proclus of Constantinople

-Proclus (died 24 July 446) was an archbishop of Constantinople.
+Proclus of Constantinople (Greek: Πρόκλος; c.
+390 – 24 July 446) was the Archbishop of Constantinople from 434 until his death.
+Renowned for his homiletic abilities, Proclus played a central role in the Nestorian controversy.
+His contributions to the theology of the developing cult of the Virgin Mary place him among the early and foremost Marian theologians.
 He is venerated as a saint in the Catholic Church, the Eastern Catholic Churches, the Eastern Orthodox Church, and Oriental Orthodoxy.